Businesses

 2 minutes read

 India's GST landscape for exporters has undergone its most significant transformation since 2017.
 The 56th GST Council Meeting (September 2025) launched "GST 2.0" — a sweeping rate restructuring that collapsed four slabs into three, while Budget 2026 formally deleted Section 13(8)(b) of the IGST Act, finally enabling intermediary service exporters to claim zero-rated benefits.
-Alongside these structural shifts, a new risk-based 90% provisional refund mechanism became operational in November 2025, cutting average refund processing times from 45 days to roughly 7 days for compliant exporters.
-This report covers every critical compliance requirement, common mistake, and recent rule change Indian exporters need to know as of February 2026.
+Alongside these structural shifts, a new risk-based 90% provisional refund mechanism became operational in November 2025, reducing average refund processing times for compliant exporters from 45 days to roughly 7 days.
+This GST export compliance checklist for FY2026-27 covers every critical compliance requirement, common mistakes, and recent rule changes that Indian exporters need to know — updated April 2026.

-The 56th GST Council Meeting (September 3, 2025) was the most consequential since GST's launch.
+For Indian exporters, GST 2.0 — as the 56th Council's changes are now widely called — represents the most consequential shift since the tax's 2017 launch.
 Two core rate slabs now apply — 5% (merit/essentials) and 18% (standard) — plus a new 40% slab for sin and luxury goods.
-The 12% and 28% slabs were abolished effective September 22, 2025, with ~90% of items from 28% moved to 18% and ~99% from 12% moved to 5%.
-These changes were formalized via Notification Nos.
+The 12% and 28% slabs were abolished, effective September 22, 2025, with ~90% of items from the 28% slab moved to the 18% slab and ~99% of items from the 12% slab moved to the 5% slab.
+These changes were formalised via Notification Nos.
 09/2025 to 17/2025 – Central Tax (Rate), all dated September 17, 2025.

-For exporters, this rate simplification corrected longstanding inverted duty structures in textiles, footwear, fertilizers, paper, and packaging — sectors where input tax rates exceeded output rates, trapping ITC.
+For exporters, this rate simplification corrected longstanding inverted duty structures in textiles, footwear, fertilisers, paper, and packaging — sectors where input tax rates exceeded output rates, trapping ITC.
 Exporters in these sectors should see improved ITC refund calculations under Rule 89(4).

-Budget 2026 (February 1, 2026) formalized several additional 56th Council recommendations through the Finance Bill, 2026:
+Budget 2026 (February 1, 2026) formalised several additional 56th Council recommendations through the Finance Bill, 2026:

 ParameterDetail